alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 ## What Confirmation Allows

-A confirmed project may state that it is **AI Foundations Source-Line Anchored** only when the official confirmation record exists and matches.
+A confirmed project may state that it is **AI Foundations / Origin | Continuum Source-Line Anchored** only when the official confirmation record exists and matches.

 A confirmed project may use the approved public statement associated with its Anchor ID.